Evidence & Case Studies

 • Imbalance of emotional labor

-These patterns rarely appear as single extreme messages.
+These patterns rarely appear through extreme language.

-They emerge through repetition, timing, and response.
+They emerge through timing, response and repetition.

 EPI makes these dynamics visible early enough to support responsible human judgment...